Eschatologue/CM_wiki/docs/class/paladin/index.md

  You prepare the list of level 1+ spells that are available for you to cast with this feature.
 To start, choose two level 1 Paladin spells.
 Heroism and Searing Smite are recommended.

 The number of spells on your list increases as you gain Paladin levels, as shown in the Prepared Spells column of the Paladin Features table.
 Whenever that number increases, choose additional Paladin spells until the number of spells on your list matches the number in the Paladin Features table.
 The chosen spells must be of a level for which you have spell slots.
-For example, if you’re a level 5 Paladin, your list of prepared spells can include six Paladin spells of level 1 or 2 in any combination.
+For example, if you're a level 5 Paladin, your list of prepared spells can include six Paladin spells of level 1 or 2 in any combination.

-If another Paladin feature gives you spells that you always have prepared, those spells don’t count against the number of spells you can prepare with this feature, but those spells otherwise count as Paladin spells for you.
+If another Paladin feature gives you spells that you always have prepared, those spells don't count against the number of spells you can prepare with this feature, but those spells otherwise count as Paladin spells for you.

 #### Changing Your Prepared Spells
 Whenever you finish a Long Rest, you can replace one spell on your list with another Paladin spell for which you have spell slots.